Kasımpaşa S.K.: History

 Kasımpaşa was founded in 1921 as Kasımpaşa Gençlik Kulübü after the merger of Altıntuğ and Kasımpaşa Terbiye-i Bedeniye Kulübü the club’s first competitive matches came in the 1923–24 season.
-They competed in the İstanbul First League in 1939–45 and 1946–59, then joined the national Türkiye Ligi in 1959 and stayed five seasons, recording a best finish of 5th in 1961–62.
+They competed in the İstanbul First League in 1939–45 and 1946–59, then joined the national league in 1959 and stayed five seasons, recording a best finish of 5th in 1961–62.

 After decades outside the top flight, Kasımpaşa earned successive promotions from the TFF 3.
 Lig to the Süper Lig across 2004–05 to 2006–07.
 Promotion was clinched on 30 May 2007 by defeating Altay on penalties (4–3) after a draw in the play-off final.
 The club were relegated after the 2007–08 season, but returned on 17 May 2009 by beating Karşıyaka 2–1 (a.e.t.) in Ankara to win the First League play-off final.

 In the 2009–10 campaign Kasımpaşa finished 11th and recorded notable results: a 3–1 away league win at Fenerbahçe, a 3–1 away win at Beşiktaş in the Turkish Cup group phase, and a 3–1 home win over Trabzonspor.

 Kasımpaşa were relegated from the Süper Lig at the end of the 2010–11 season under coach Yılmaz Vural.
 On 12 October 2011, businessman Turgay Ciner’s group acquired a controlling stake in the club, marking a new ownership period focused on squad rebuilding and facilities investment.
 The club won promotion immediately in 2011–12 through the play-offs: a 2–0 away and 4–0 home semi-final over Konyaspor preceded a 3–2 victory against Adanaspor in the Istanbul final on 27 May 2012.